rigetti/pyquil/docs/source/basics.rst

 an ``X`` gate on qubit 0, and finally measured qubit 0 into the zeroth index of the memory space named ``ro``.

 Awesome!
 That's all we need to get results back.
-Now we can actually see what happens if we run this program on the QVM.
+Now we can actually see what happens if we run this program on the Quantum Virtual Machine (QVM).
 We just have to add a few lines to do this.

 .. code:: python